Billy Clarke (footballer, born 1987): Grimsby Town

 He subsequently scored minutes later to make the score 1–0.

 Third spell at Bradford City

 Clarke re-signed for Bradford City on a one-year deal on 16 July 2020.
 On 12 May 2021 he was one of nine players that Bradford City announced would leave the club on 30 June 2021 when their contracts expire.

 International career

 Clarke played at various levels for the Republic of Ireland.
 He has made 45 appearances at under-16, under-17, under-18, under-19 and under-21 scoring 14 goals.
 In May 2008 he played in the inaugural Intercontinental Cup in Malaysia.

 Coaching career

 Clarke announced his retirement from professional football on 30 August 2021, after making 390 appearances and scoring 89 goals at club level across 16 seasons.
 In his retirement announcement, Clarke also announced his intention of a coaching career.
-On 20 September 2021, Clarke joined Hull City as under-18's assistant manager.
+On 20 September 2021, Clarke joined Hull City as under-18s assistant manager.